Global impact of emerging internetwork fields on the low solar atmosphere: Observations and data processing

 \section{Observations and data processing}

-The observations used in this work were obtained on 2013 March 23.
+Our observations are obtained on 2013 September 23.
 IRIS measurements start at 07:09:49~UT and end at 12:05:37~UT.
-Hinode data set covers this interval from 08:04:38~UT to 10:59:36~UT.
-The observations show the spatial and temporal evolution of a QS region at the disk center.
+Hinode measurements cover this interval from 08:04:38~UT to 10:59:36~UT.
+The observations show the spatio-temporal evolution of a QS region at the disk center.